anands8196/Javascript-cheetsheet/map() and forEach() array function.md

     arr2 = [6, 8, 10]

 What we’re doing above is first mapping over arr and multiplying every element in the array times 2.
 After this, we filter through the array and only save the elements that are greater than 5.
 This leaves us with a final arr2 of [6,8,10].

-JavaScript — Learn to Chain Map, Filter, and Reduce.

     Just about anything you can do with forEach() you can do with map(), and vise versa. map() allocates memory and stores return values. forEach() throws away return values and always returns undefined.